Skip To Main Content

 PUSD allows for 2 sports per school year to be eligible for PE credit

-Upperclassmen who participate in a PHS sponsored California Interscholastic Federation sport may receive credit for Physical Education on the basis of one sport being the equivalent to one semester of Physical Education.
-You must sign up for the sports you would like to participate in during the year (e.g. if you play football and basketball you would sign up for 746 – Football).
+10th through 12th graders who participate in a PHS sponsored California Interscholastic Federation sport may receive credit for Physical Education on the basis of one sport being the equivalent to one semester of Physical Education.
+You must sign up for the sports you would like to participate in during the year (e.g. if you play football, you would sign up for 5746 – Football).
 If you sign up for a specific sport and fail to make the team, you must see your counselor immediately.
 If a student is declared ineligible due to attendance or discipline, then it is up to the Principal’s discretion (based on amount of time and other factors) as to whether PE credit will be issued.
 A student who is academically ineligible due to a GPA of less than 2.0 will not receive PE credit.
-A donation coaches’ stipends is requested during online registration and can be made in Infinite Campus in the Fees section.
+A donation toward coaches’ stipends is requested during online registration and can be made in Infinite Campus in the Fees section.

 **You will not be able to choose PE Athletics during Course Selection.
 Once your name is on the roster for a team, it will be added to your schedule**